froberge/jersey-product-service/docs/README.md

 ## Steps to build the image

-1. Add the proper information in the file env-files.txt.
+1. Add the proper information in the file [docker/tomcat/env-files.txt](../docker/tomcat/env-files.txt).
 There is 4 environment variable that need to be define.
 ```
 POSTGRESQL_SERVICE_HOST=[HOST_NAME]
 POSTGRESQL_DATABASE=[DATABASE_NAME]